 - 1. The amount of total assets at the end of the tax year reported on Schedule L, line 14, column (d), is equal to \$10 million or more. - 2.
-The amount of adjusted total assets for the year is equal to \$10 million or more.
-See Total Assets and Adjusted Total Assets, on this page. - 3.
-The amount of total receipts is equal to \$35 million or more.
-Total receipts is defined in the instructions for Codes for Principal Business Activity and Principal Product or Service in the Instructions for Form 1065, page 41, or Form 1065-B, page 33. - 4.
-An entity that is a reportable entity partner with respect to the partnership (as defined under these instructions) owns or is deemed to own, directly or indirectly, an interest of 50 percent or more in the partnership's capital, profit, or loss, on any day during the tax year of the partnership.
+The amount of adjusted total assets for the tax year is equal to \$10 million or more.
+See Total Assets and Adjusted Total Assets, later. - 3.
+The amount of total receipts for the tax year is equal to \$35 million or more.
+Total receipts is defined in the instructions for Codes for Principal Business Activity and Principal Product or Service in the Instructions for Form 1065. - 4.
+An entity that is a reportable entity partner with respect to the partnership (as defined under these instructions) owns or is deemed to own, directly or indirectly, an interest of 50% or more in the partnership's capital, profit, or loss on any day during the tax year of the partnership.

-Note.
 A common trust fund or foreign partnership must file Schedule M-3 if it meets any of the tests discussed above.